GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 - $d$ is the source-microphone distance
 - $theta$ is the #doa between the source and the microphone

-This formulation is motivated by our previous observations of real #acr("WER") maps.
+Our previous observations of real #acr("WER") maps motivate this formulation.

 #figure(
   image(